 Hosted by YoYoNation.com, the International Yo-Yo Open is an annual event held at South Street Seaport in New York City to showcase the best yo-yo players in the world.
 In the inaugural 2007 contest, there were over 8,500 people in attendance and the event received almost 30 million media impressions.

-Alfalfa Studio’s branding assignment for the 2009 event included the design of everything from the graphic identity and website, to the stage design and signage, to media kits and press passes, to promotional collateral and broadcast graphics, to print and online advertising and social media campaigns, to T-shirts and, of course, yoyos.
+Alfalfa Studio’s branding assignment for the 2009, and 2010 events included the design of everything from the graphic identity and website, to the stage design and signage, to media kits and press passes, to promotional collateral and broadcast graphics, to print and online advertising and social media campaigns, to T-shirts and, of course, yoyos.

 To show the classic yoyo not only as playful and fun, but also hip and relevant; and